 Soso is the name of the northeastern region of Fukushima Prefecture.
 Despite the name, it is far from average and a wonderful place to be.

-To join our tour, please come to Haranomachi, Odaka, Namie, or Tomioka Station.
+To join our standard tour, please come to Odaka Station.
+To join our custom-made tour, please come to Haranomachi, Odaka, Namie, or Tomioka station.
 We will pick you up there.
-If you have JR Pass, take Shinkansen to Sendai and come down to Haranomachi/Odaka by local train.
+If you have JR Pass, take Shinkansen to Sendai and come down to Odaka by local train.
 It will take three hours from Tokyo.
 If not, take a JR train from Tokyo on the Joban Line for the cheapest.
 The railway between Tomioka and Namie is closed but you can use the interim bus service below.
+Google and Jorudan cover the bus timetable.

 Points of Interest